yashaka/easy-web-tests-python/README.md

 (google on installation guides for all tools)

-# TODOs
+## TODOs
 * add more docs and howtos on insallation and usage, etc.
 * add "one test per feature" style tests with before/after hooks for clearing data
 * tag smoke tests

-# Extra notes
+## Extra notes

-## Page Objects
+### About PageObjects

 This version of the project contains all "helpers to work with page's elements" in a separate PageObject implemented as a simple Python module.
 On the lesson we used all helpers just inside the python file with test itself: http://pastebin.com/VmeQ6C3B

-Just remember that PageObject as a template is needed
+Just remember that PageObject as a template is needed:

-* not only
-** to gather (encapsulate) things of one context ("elements and action/helper/step-methods to work with a specific page")
+* NOT ONLY to gather (encapsulate) things of one context ("elements and action/helper/step-methods to work with a specific page")

-* but
-** mainly for code reuse
+* BUT mainly for code reuse

-** i.e.
-*** if so far you use all these helpers only in one file, there is no actual need to move them into separate one;)
+i.e. if so far you used all these helpers only in one file, there is no actual need to move them into separate one;)

-**** some companies do not use PageObject pattern because structure their tests in the way that these helpers are used only in one file
+Some companies do not use PageObject pattern because structure their tests in the way that these helpers are used only in one file
-**** though this is of course not a general recommended principle.
+Though this is of course not a general recommended principle.
 Everything should be applied in context.
+Sometimes it will work, sometimes not.